jasonflorentino/gledis/README.md

-# gledis
+# 🌠 Gledis

-A toy implementation of Redis and the [Redis serialization protocol](https://redis.io/docs/latest/develop/reference/protocol-spec/) in [Gleam](https://gleam.run/) so I can get familiar with the language.
+A toy implementation of Redis (and the [Redis serialization protocol](https://redis.io/docs/latest/develop/reference/protocol-spec/)) using [Gleam](https://gleam.run/) so I can get more familiar with the language.

 ## Try it